 You have a diploma from outside Europe and you want to work in your profession in the Netherlands.
-That's great because we can really use you.
-But before you can work in your profession, your diploma must be officially recognized.
-We know from experience that many healthcare providers are surprised by everything they have to do before they can start working in their profession.
+That's great because we can use your expertise.
+But before you can work in your profession, your diploma needs to be officially recognized.
+We know from experience that many healthcare providers are surprised by all the steps they have to take before they can start working in their profession.
 They also often find it takes a long time.
 Therefore, read all the information on this page carefully.
-This way you avoid surprises and know in advance what you have to do.
+This way you avoid surprises and ensure that you know waht to do.
 Please do not hesitate to contact us if you have any questions.

-Attention!
-This information is only intended for healthcare providers with a diploma obtained outside Europe.
+NOTE!
+This information is only intended for healthcare providers with a diploma obtained outside of Europe.

 Phase 1: Orientation and Advice

-It is important that you orient yourself well in advance and ask for advice when necessary.
-This is the only way to figure out whether going through the entire process really suits you.
+It is important that you familiarize yourself with the process in advance and ask for advice when necessary.
+This is the only way to figure if you want to go through the entire process really.

-In order to be able to work in the Netherlands with a foreign healthcare diploma, your diploma first must be officially recognized.
-After recognition of the diploma, mandatory registration in the BIG-register follows for some professions.
-These are two separate applications.
-We try to make this a continuous process for you as much as possible.
-But there are, for example, mandatory documents that you must provide for your BIG-registration.
+In order to be able to work in the Netherlands with a foreign healthcare diploma, your diploma first needs to be officially recognized.
+After the recognition of your diploma, mandatory registration in the BIG-register follows for some professions.
+We try to make this a seamless process for you as much as possible.
+However, there are extra mandatory documents that you must need to submit for your BIG-registration.

 Professions in the BIG register

-If you have a profession that does not require registration in the BIG register, you can immediately start working in your profession after your diploma is recognized.
+If you belong to a profession that does not require registration in the BIG register, you can immediately start working in your profession after your diploma is recognized.
 View the list of professions that do not require BIG registration.

-You would like to return to work in your profession.
-That is understandable.
-However, before you start the entire process, it is good to think carefully about whether this really suits you and your situation.
-We therefore advise you, after reading this page, to check for yourself whether you can say yes to the following questions:
+Before you start the entire process, it is good to carefully consider about whether this really fits you and your situation.
+We therefore we advise you, after reading this roadmap, to ask yourself the following questions:

-- Do I have sufficient motivation and time to learn the Dutch language at the required level and prepare for tests?
+- Do I have sufficient motivation and time to learn Dutch at the required level and prepare for tests?

-- Do I not mind taking additional internships or training courses if necessary?
+- Am I willing to complete additional internships or training courses if necessary?
 This applies to approximately 50% – 75% of applicants.

-- Do I have no problem taking action by myself?
+- Am I a self-starter?
 This may be necessary, for example, when looking for an internship;

-- Do I easily make contact with other people and network?
+- Do I easily initiate contact with other people and have networking skills?
 This is also important for arranging shadowing days or internships.

-- Do I have enough financial space?
-Different parts cost money.
-Consider language courses and/or additional training.
+- Do I have the financial capacity?
+Different parts of the proces cost money. such as language courses and/or additional training.
 Going through the entire process in addition to a full-time job can sometimes be difficult.

-Attention!
+NOTE!
 If you receive benefits from the minicipality in which you live, you may not be able to work during some parts of the process.
-Talk to your municipality about this in advance.
+Discuss this with your municipality in advance.

-How long exactly it takes before you can work in your profession in the Netherlands varies per profession and per person.
+How long it takes before you can work in your profession in the Netherlands varies per profession and per person.
 An important step is to have your diploma recognized.
 This is often followed by an application for registration in the BIG register.
-You must prepare matters and provide documents for both.
+You need to prepare and provide documents for both.
 The required level of Dutch language, communication skills and substantive knowledge is high.
 In total, the entire process takes on average between six months and three years.

 How long it takes depends on:

-- how much time you (still) need to learn the Dutch language and possibly also the English language at the required language levels: learning Dutch at the right level takes on average one and a half to two years;
+- how much (more) time you need to learn Dutch and possibly also English at the required language levels: learning Dutch at the right level takes on average one and a half to two years;

-- how quickly it is possible to collect all documents (evidence) required for the application.
-Obtaining documents from outside the Netherlands sometimes takes a long time.
-Also, many documents or copies of these documents must be certified and translated;
+- how quickly you can collect all documents (evidence) required for the application.
+Obtaining documents from outside the Netherlands may take take a long time.
+You may also need to get many documents (or copies of these documents) certified and translated;

-- how much time you (still) need to prepare for the professional test (only for doctors, dentists and nurses);
+- how much time you need to prepare for the professional test (applies only to doctors, dentists and nurses);

-- at what time there is room for taking the professional test.
-There is a fixed number of places available each year;
+- when there are available dates for taking the professional test.
+There are a fixed number of places available each year;

 - whether you are advised to first complete additional training or internship before your diploma can be recognized;

-- whether you need to arrange other matters such as a residence permit.
+- whether you need to arrange other paperwork such as a residence permit.

-In the Netherlands, for a number of professions there is a difference between the basic profession (for example doctor or nurse) and a specialization (for example oncologist or gynaecologist).
+In the Netherlands, for a number of professions there is a difference between the basic profession (e.g. doctor or nurse) and a specialization (for example oncologist or gynecologist or a nurse that specializes in mental healthcare).
 In the Netherlands, there are legally recognized specializations for 5 professions.
 These professions are: pharmacist, doctor, healthcare psychologist, dentist and nurse.
-The List of specialisms and specialist registers gives you an overview of the legally recognized specialisms per profession.
+The List of specializations and specialist registers gives you an overview of the legally recognized specialization of each profession.

 Recognition of a specialization is a separate process

 We only assess, recognize and register your basic diploma for the basic profession (for example doctor or nurse).
-The specialist registration committee (SRC) of your profession assesses, recognizes and registers your specialization.
-Recognizing your specialty is therefore a separate process.
-The SRC's are also not part of the government.
-The SRC's also have their own requirements for recognition.
-This may also mean that you are recognized for the basic profession, but not for your specialization.
-Or that you must complete additional internships or follow additional training for your specialization to be recognized.
+The specialist registration commission (SRC) of your profession assesses, recognizes and registers your specialization.
+The recogni your specialty is therefore a separate process.
+The SRC's are not part of the government.
+They also have their own requirements for recognition.
+This may also mean that you could be recognized for the basic profession, but not for your specialization.
+Or that you are asked to complete training or internships for your specialization to be recognized.

 Initiate application